jcbgamboa/jcbgamboa.github.io/_posts/2018-07-22-On-Linear-Regressions.md

 | F      | 0.74                | 101                | 12            |
 | M      | 0.42                | 60                 | 52            |
 | F      | 0.36                | 54                 | 44            |

+### Why do you have these two tables instead of one?

+I won't go into details here, but the way things work in Machine Learning is that you normally "train a model" using the _Training Data_ and then you use this model to try to predict the values in the _Test Data_.
+This way you can make sure that your model is capable of predicting values from data that it has never seen.

+In this blog post I won't actually use the _Test Data_, but I thought it made sense to show it here so that the reader keeps in mind that this is the way he would actually check if the Regression model that is learnt below is capable of generalizing to new data, that has never been used before.

 Defining Regression
 ===========